ROLE

 LOW HI PROTOTYPING WAS THE MOST EFFECTIVE WAY TO GAIN MEANINGFUL FEEDBACK.

-For each feature phase, we went through cycles of requirements, consensus, approvals, detailed specs and handoffs.
+Each feature phase involved cycles of requirements, consensus, approvals, detailed specifications, and handoffs.

-USER JOURNEYS, USER PERSONAS, AND THE VISUAL DESIGN SPECS & KEY-LINES.
+USER JOURNEYS, USER PERSONAS, AND VISUAL DESIGN SPECS & KEYLINES

 Detailed Specs

-The team created two sets of documentation during this project to communicate requirements to the development team and support our accessibility partner in writing test cases.
+Detailed documentation was created to communicate requirements to the development team and support accessibility partners in writing test cases.

-These deliverables consisted of the cx spec—requirements and customer journeys and the visual design spec & keylines—the design system.
+These deliverables included the CX spec, which outlined requirements and customer journeys, and the visual design spec & keylines, which defined the design system.

-We also experimented and came up with complementary documentation to communicate animation and timing keyframes for our interactions.
+Additionally, complementary documentation was explored to convey animation and timing keyframes for interactions.

-THE LAUNCH WENT OFF WITHOUT A HITCH.
-AN AMAZING ACHIEVEMENT CONSIDERING THE SCALE AND COMPLEXITY OF THE DEPLOYMENT.
+THE LAUNCH WAS SEAMLESS—A REMARKABLE ACHIEVEMENT GIVEN THE SCALE AND COMPLEXITY OF THE DEPLOYMENT.

 Pulling The Trigger